-Remove infected twigs and branches in summer and remove mummified fruit that has fallen to the ground or is still attached to twigs to reduce disease inoculum that cause new infections.
+Prune out infected twigs and branches in summer and remove mummified fruit that has fallen to the ground and/or is still attached to twigs to reduce disease inoculum that cause new infections.
 Overhead irrigation should be avoided since this will disperse spores to non-infected areas.
-Fertilize based on soil analysis and use slow-release nitrogen fertilizers.
-On fruit-bearing trees, selectively remove developing fruit clusters that touch.
+Fertilize based on soil analysis and use slow release nitrogen fertilizers.
+On fruit bearing trees, thin fruit clusters to provide adequate spacing so they are not in contact as they enlarge.